 Why This Protection Matters

-Trust documents can be long, detailed, and sometimes ambiguous.
+Trust documents can be long, detailed, and sometimes unclear.
 A trustee reading the instrument may interpret a provision one way, while a beneficiary reads it differently.
-When a dispute arises, should the trustee be penalized for following what the document appeared to say?
+When a dispute arises, the question is whether the trustee should be penalized for following what the document appeared to say.

 A trustee who acts in reasonable reliance on the terms of the trust as expressed in the trust instrument is not liable to a beneficiary for a breach of trust to the extent the breach resulted from the reliance.

 This statute encourages trustees to follow the trust document rather than second-guessing every provision out of fear of litigation.
-It also reinforces why clear, well-drafted trust language matters in the first place.
-Vague or contradictory terms in a trust instrument create the kind of ambiguity that leads to disputes.
+It also reinforces why clear, well-drafted trust language matters.
+Vague or contradictory terms create the kind of issues that lead to disputes.